Semrush helps you:

 • Great selection of ____ at the guaranteed lowest price.

-Here’s an example of how a description tag optimized for clicks might look:
+Here’s an example of a description tag optimized for clicks:

-Product and Category Page Content: Include 1000+ Words of Content and Use Your Keyword 3-5x
+Product and Category Page Content: Focus on In-Depth Descriptions and Strategic Keyword Placement

 Here are the three most important on-page SEO tactics that I recommend for ecommerce pages: